storopoli/Bayesian-Statistics/slides/04-bayesian_workflow.typ

     #v(1em)

-    The ideia is that the real and simulated histograms blend together and we do not observer any divergences.
+    The idea is that the real and simulated histograms blend together and we do not observer any divergences.
   ]
 ]